larry0x/neutron-proto/README.md

 # neutron-proto

-Protobuf type definitions in Rust for Neutron blockchain
+Protobuf type definitions in Rust for the Neutron blockchain.

 Based on the [proto-build](https://github.com/cosmos/cosmos-rust/blob/main/proto-build/src/main.rs) script originally created by Justin Kilpatrick and Tony Arcieri.